GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Most of the following notes do not apply to GLTF Legacy viewer in general

 - Menu with controls can be located either on top or on the bottom of the page
-- All viewers include the interactive [Orbit Controls Gizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) for orientation
+- Almost all viewers include the interactive [Orbit Controls Gizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) for orientation
 - Most viewers, if not all, have been tested as functional in the latest Firefox / Chrome / Edge / Safari browsers
   - do note that mobile Safari might be finicky about certain features
 - See `URLS4MODELS.md` file for examples as well as [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) repository